hdoro/gororobas/README.md

 1. If you're setting up a Vercel project for it the first time, refer to the [official guide on deploying to Vercel](https://docs.geldata.com/guides/tutorials/nextjs_app_router#deploying-to-vercel)
 1. When you push a commit to main, Vercel will automatically build and deploy it to `gororobas.com` or whatever the domain for the new project you've set up

+## Working with translations

+We're using the [Inlang suite of tools](https://inlang.com) to manage translations and locale selection.
+Its big benefit is its compiled nature, which makes bundle sizes more atomic and allows us to use the same API for translation strings no matter where they're at - components, APIs, constants and more, all call each translation string's individual function, compiled by [ParaglideJS](https://www.npmjs.com/package/@inlang/paraglide-js).

+**🌺 to edit translations**, we highly recommend you to install the [Sherlock VSCode extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension) to edit and preview translation strings inline.
+The alternative is editing the `messages/pt|es.json` files, but that's more cumbersome.

 ## Credits

 People involved in this creation: